contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * As law enforcement officers.
 * As government security agents.

-Bishops ensure that endowed members who work in these capacities understand the following guidelines.

-When possible, they should wear the garment the same as any other member.
-However, they should avoid exposing the garment to the view of those who do not understand its significance.
+When possible, these members should wear the garment the same as any other member.
+However, they should avoid inappropriately displaying the garment to the view of those who do not understand its significance.
 Members should seek the guidance of the Spirit and use tact, discretion, and wisdom.
-It may be best to lay the garment aside temporarily and wear it again when conditions allow.
+In some cases, it may be best to lay the garment aside temporarily and wear it again when conditions allow.
 However, mere inconvenience in wearing the garment does not justify laying it aside.

 Sometimes service regulations prevent a member from wearing the garment.
-In these cases, the member’s religious status is not affected as long as he or she remains worthy.
-The member will still receive the blessings associated with wearing the garment.
+In these cases, the member’s religious status is not affected.
+The Lord focuses on the heart and a willing mind (see [Doctrine and Covenants 64:34](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/64?lang=eng&id=p34#p34)).
+As long as the member remains worthy, he or she will still receive the blessings associated with wearing the garment.
 If members are unable to wear the garment, they should wear it again as soon as circumstances allow.

 Members in these organizations should consult with their individual services on specific requirements that undergarments must meet, such as color or neckline style.
 These members may send organization-approved apparel that meets garment guidelines to Beehive Clothing to be marked as authorized garments.
-Guidelines and additional instructions are provided on the [Garment Guidelines for Military, Law Enforcement, and Firefighters](https://assets.churchofjesuschrist.org/d7/da/d7dace85affa11eea186eeeeac1ee4396c92cc3b/beehive_clothing_form_military_markings_order_form.pdf).
+Guidelines and additional instructions are provided in [Garment Guidelines for Military, Law Enforcement, and Firefighters](https://assets.churchofjesuschrist.org/d7/da/d7dace85affa11eea186eeeeac1ee4396c92cc3b/beehive_clothing_form_military_markings_order_form.pdf).

+### 38.5.8 Medical Conditions That May Prevent Members from Wearing the Garment

+When possible, members with medical conditions should wear the garment the same as any other member.

+Special-order garments may be purchased for members who have medical conditions or use medical devices.
+Members who need special-order garments may contact a clothing consultant to place an order.
+Contact information is available at [store.ChurchofJesusChrist.org/contactus](https://store.churchofjesuschrist.org/contactus).

+Some medical conditions or medical devices may make it difficult for members to wear one or both parts of the garment.
+Members should seek the guidance of the Spirit in such situations.
+In some cases, it may be best to lay the garment aside temporarily and wear it again when conditions allow.

+When a member cannot wear the garment because of a medical condition or device, his or her religious status is not affected.
+The Lord focuses on the heart and a willing mind (see [Doctrine and Covenants 64:34](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/64?lang=eng&id=p34#p34)).
+As long as the member remains worthy, he or she will receive the blessings associated with wearing the garment.

-### 38.5.7 Disposing of Garments and Ceremonial Temple Clothing
+### 38.5.9 Disposing of Garments and Ceremonial Temple Clothing

 To dispose of worn-out temple garments, members should cut out and destroy the marks.
 Members then cut up the remaining fabric so it cannot be identified as a garment.
 The remaining cloth can be discarded.

 To dispose of worn-out ceremonial temple clothing, members should cut it up so the original use cannot be recognized.
 The cloth should then be discarded.

 Members may give garments and temple clothing that are in good condition to other endowed members.
-Priesthood and Relief Society leaders can identify those who might need such clothing.
 Members should not give garments or ceremonial temple clothing to thrift stores, bishops’ storehouses, temples, or charities.

-### 38.5.8 Temple Burial Clothing
+### 38.5.10 Temple Burial Clothing

 If possible, deceased members who are endowed should be buried or cremated in temple clothing.
 If cultural traditions or burial practices make this inappropriate or difficult, the clothing may be folded and placed next to the body.